Exhibition ‘Inspired by William Morris’

 All panels for the tour MUST fit within an aluminium opening exactly 30cm square and 15mm deep.
 We recommend all panels, including fused glass, are made with a 12mm edge lead that can be trimmed to 297mm x 297mm if necessary.
 All work on tour is for sale and should be priced to include a 40% commission fee.
 We will change the panels on display periodically and sold work will leave the exhibition so there will be an opportunity for other panels to be displayed.
 There is a £30 selection fee to enter the tour.
 Please email portfolio@bsmgp.org.uk if you would like your panel to be considered for venues.

 The exhibition launched at the International Festival of Glass in Stourbridge 23-26 August 2024 and then moved to the Stained Glass Museum in Ely before travelling to the stunning Rochdale Town Hall.
-From Rochdale the exhibition moved to the beautiful medieval cathedral of Ripon in North Yorkshire where it will stay until the end of July.
+From Rochdale the exhibition moved to the beautiful medieval cathedral of Ripon in North Yorkshire where it stayed until it moved to the final stop at the Red Cone Glass House in Stourbridge.
+The exhibition is open Monday to Friday 10am-3pm and Saturday & Sunday 11am-4pm.
+Entry is free.

 Enjoy the online exhibition.
 Just click on the image to scroll through the panels.
 We will add more as they are submitted.